ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 {: codeblock}

 ### Option 2.
-Enable the logminduration_statement
+Enable the `log_min_duration_statement`
 {: #enabling_logminduration_statement}

-For more information, see [logminduration_statement](https://www.postgresql.org/docs/14/runtime-config-logging.html).
+Using the `log_min_duration_statement` makes sure statements that take longer than the specified number of milliseconds are logged.
+For more information, see [log_min_duration_statement](https://www.postgresql.org/docs/14/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHEN).

-You can also install the [pg_stat_statements extension](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-extensions)
+You can also install the [pg_stat_statements extension](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-extensions):

 ```sh
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```
 {: codeblock}

-This allows you to query the statistics to find examples of queries that are particularly long-running.
+This extension allows you to query the statistics to find examples of queries that are particularly long-running.
 You can then isolate issues and consider a different query pattern, new or modified indexes, different table design, or other strategies to improve performance.

 #### Query 1: Identify time-consuming queries
 {: #time_consuming_queries}